chichundri/Notes/InterviewQues.md

 114. CyclicBarrier?
     2 or more threads wait for each other to reach a common barrier point.
 When all threads have reached common barrier point.
 * All waiting threads are released
 * Event can be triggered as well.
 Count can be reset hence called cyclic barrier
 Example -  Let’s say 10 friends (friends are threads) have planned for picnic on place A (Here place A is common barrier point).
 And they all decided to play certain game (game is event) only on everyones arrival at place A. So, all 10 friends must wait for each other to reach place A before launching event.

 * Phaser? - similar in functionality of CyclicBarrier and CountDownLatch but it provides more flexibility than both of them.
-It provides flexibility of registering and deRegistering parties at any time
+It provides flexibility of registering and deRegistering parties at any time.
 In CyclicBarrier parties can be registered in constructor, in Phaser parties can be registered at any time.

 * Exchanger - Exchanger enables two threads to exchange their data between each other. solves produce-consumer problem.